 mark peters - tai chi for rehab

-2 Tai Chi and Chi Kung Courses for JANUARY and FEBRUARY 2018
+2 Tai Chi and Chi Kung Courses for MAY 2018

 Awaken into Heartfelt Presence

-Now new courses starting in APRIL 2018 and
+Now new course starting ON 2nd JUNE 2018

 or email for further information